 - The NC Sea Grant – NC Space Grant Graduate Research Fellowship offers a graduate research fellowship focused on addressing high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.

-- Graduate Student Funding: NC WRRI and North Carolina Sea Grant again will offer a joint competitive funding opportunity for full-time graduate students at North Carolina’s colleges and universities.
+- NC WRRI and North Carolina Sea Grant again will offer a joint competitive funding opportunity for full-time graduate students at North Carolina’s colleges and universities.
 Applicants should propose research they will conduct under the guidance of a faculty advisor.

 - Scholarships: AWWA supports students through discounted memberships and more than 17 scholarships.
 Some of the scholarship programs include: